intel/nauta/docs/user-guide/actions/concepts.md

-# Basic Concepts
+# Nauta Basic Concepts

-The following concepts and terms are relevant to using this software.
+Within this user guide, the following concepts and terms are relevant to using this software.

 ## User